EXPLORE BHUTANView all hotels in Bhutan

 How do I travel out of Bhutan?Get Visa from Bhutan

-For Bhutanese looking to travel out of the country.
+For Bhutaneses looking to travel out of the country.
 You can check out the list of destinations, how to Get Visa to those countries, Embassies in Bhutan and Visa Free Countries for Bhutanese passport holders

 Common Questions Travellers Ask About Bhutan